adamrenklint/asimov-server/README.md

 ## Middleware

 A middleware file exports a middleware factory, to which you can pass options.
-It should return the actual middleware callback, which is normal express.js middleware.
+The factory function should return the actual middleware callback, which is normal express.js middleware.

 ```javascript
 module.exports = function myMiddlewareFactory (options) {